pathakhimanshucs/Go-Green/README.md

 - not much understanding of how an application should be made and what goes into it

 # strengths :
-- I can learn decently things fast
+- I can pick up things decently fast
 - I like working efficiently in group / being productive

 I started coding this year so I am very new to programming, so that's why in this project I want to: